chenchenxiong/Cycle/README.md

 # Introduction

-As the pathogenesis of ASD involves multiple cell types and mul-tiple biological processes regulated by lncRNAs, thus it is crucial to study cell type-specific lncRNA regulation in ASD.

-To explore the dynamic lncRNA regulation across different ASD cell types, we develop a novel method, Cycle, to construct cell type-specific lncRNA regulatory networks in ASD.
+Autism spectrum disorder (ASD) is a class of complex neurodevelopment disorders with high genetic heterogeneity.
+Long non-coding RNAs (lncRNAs), as vital regulators, exert specific functions in different cell types and play pivotal roles in neurological diseases including ASD.
+Therefore, studying specific lncRNA regulation in various cell types is crucial for deciphering ASD molecular mechanisms.
+Existing computational methods utilize bulk transcriptomics data across all of cells or samples, which could reveal the commonalities, but ignore the specificity of lncRNA regulation across various cell types.
+Here, we present Cycle (Cell type-specific lncRNA regulatory network) to construct the landscape of cell type-specific lncRNA regulation in ASD.
+We find that each ASD cell type is unique in lncRNA regulation, and over one-third and all of cell type-specific lncRNA regulatory networks are scale-free and small-world networks, respectively.
+Across 17 ASD cell types, we discover that 19 rewired and 11 conserved modules, and eight rewired and three conserved hubs underlying in the identified cell type-specific lncRNA regulatory networks, are significantly enriched in ASD-related terms.
+Furthermore, more similar ASD cell types display stronger connection in the constructed cell similarity network.
+Finally, the comparison results demonstrate that Cycle is a potential method in uncovering cell type-specific lncRNA regulation.

 ## Flowchart illustration